lehnertu/LiberaSpark-OPCUA/README.md

 Build
 ==============
-The server is built with a cross-compiler running on a Linux system for the ARM target CPU of the power supplies.
+The server is built with a cross-compiler running on a Linux system for the ARM target CPU of the device.

 The OPC UA stack needs to be downloaded and built.
 This can be done on the development system - there is no binary code produced at this stage.